 Nooitgedagt Coega Low Level Scheme (NCLLS)

 The Nooitgedagt Water Treatment Works (WTW) is located in the Sundays River Valley some 35km north of Port Elizabeth and is the largest water treatment plant supplying Nelson Mandela Bay Municipality.
-Raw water is supplied from the Gariep Dam via transfer tunnels, rivers, weirs and canals.
+Raw water is supplied from the Gariep Dam over a distance of nearly 600km via transfer tunnels, rivers, weirs and canals.

 AfriCoast was appointed as Lead Consultant for the Project Management, planning, and administration of the entire NCLLS.
 In addition AfriCoast was also responsible for the design and implementation of contracts for the upgrading and extensions to the Nooitgedagt WTW, 10Ml and 45Ml bulk storage reservoirs at Olifantskop Farm, cathodic protection of more than 100km of bulk steel pipelines and the rehabilitation of the Chelsea – Motherwell link pipeline.